rei/rei-cedar-docs/docs/components/text/README.md

 </cdr-doc-example-code-pair>

 ### Strong
 Body strong is also intended for long-form copy but should be used minimally.
-Use body strong styles when emphasizing a subset of copy—never for the entire length of copy.
+Use body strong styles when emphasizing a subset of copy and never for the entire length of copy.

 <cdr-doc-example-code-pair repository-href="/src/components/text" :sandbox-data="$page.frontmatter.sandboxData">